-- 1. Hold a completed undergraduate degree from an institutionally accredited institution. - 2.
-Applicants to the PhD program must also hold a similarly accredited graduate degree. - If the student does not meet this requirement, the student may request conditional admission. - 3.
-Request that all schools previously attended send official transcript directly to the Director of the Program.
-Hand delivered copies, photocopies, and printouts of grade reports are not acceptable. - Submit an acceptable graduate test score: a combined verbal and quantitative score of 297 or above on the Graduate Record Examination (GRE), or score of 400 or above on the Miller Analogy Test (MAT). - 5.
-Submit an acceptable TOEFL score of 500 or above if English is not the applicant's first language.
+- Hold a completed undergraduate degree from a regionally accredited institution. - Applicants to the PhD program must also hold a similarly accredited graduate degree. - Hold a minimum cumulative grade point average of 3.0.
+If the student does not meet this requirement, the student may request conditional admission. - Request that all schools previously attended send official transcripts directly to the Director of the College.
+Hand delivered copies, photocopies, and printouts of grade reports are not acceptable. - Submit an acceptable graduate test score: a combined verbal and quantitative score of 297 or above on the Graduate Record Examination (GRE), or score of 400 or above on the Miller Analogy Test (MAT). - Submit an acceptable TOEFL score of 500 or above if English is not the applicant's first language. - Submit three letters of recommendation with specific comments regarding the applicant's academic work, professional experience, and ability successfully to complete graduate study.
+These letters are usually from the applicant's previous instructors or supervisory personnel.

-- 6. Submit three letters of recommendation with specific comments regarding the applicant's academic work, professional experience, and ability successfully to complete graduate study.
-These letters are usually from the applicant's previous instructors or supervisory personnel. - 7.
-Submit a personal goals statement (approximately 300 words for the MA and 400-500 for the PhD) that identifies how the program to which the student is applying will contribute to those goals. - 8.
-Submit a completed application form (MA, PhD) and other required materials listed above. - 9.
-PhD applicants also submit a scholarly postgraduate formal writing sample. - 10.
-Receive approval by the respective program director.
+- Submit a personal goals statement (approximately 300 words for the MA and 400-500 for the PhD) that identifies how the program to which the student is applying will contribute to those goals. - Submit a completed application form (MA, PhD) and other required materials listed above. - PhD applicants also submit a scholarly postgraduate formal writing sample. - Receive approval by the respective program director.